aljazceru/private-ai-assistant/README.md

-# Shifra - Signal enabled confidential AI.
+# Signal enabled confidential AI.

 A Signal messenger bot that gives you AI agent in your chat.